firesidetoolkit/firesidetoolkit.github.io/support.md

 a hub attribute, select the hub whose attribute you would like to affect from the drop down menu next to the "Hub" radio button.
 Select which attribute you would like to affect from the "Attribute" drop down menu in the "Add Impact" section.
-The operator drop down is used to designate if the Impact will add, subtract, or set the attribute equal to the number given in the "Value" field.
-Values may range from -1000000 to 1000000.
+The operator drop down is used to designate if the Impact will add, subtract, or set the attribute equal to the number given in the "Value" field (values may range from -1000000 to 1000000).
 Click the "Edit/Create Impact" button to create the impact.
 The attribute will appear in the "Dialogue Impacts" list.
 Click the "Save" button at the bottom right of any of the tabs on this screen to save your changes.